Carl Baugh: Claims

-In his 1992 book Panorama of Creation, Baugh claims that a layer of metallic hydrogen surrounded the early earth.
+In his 1992 book Panorama of Creation, Baugh claims that a layer of metallic hydrogen surrounded the early Earth.
 Furthermore, he professes that hexagonal water, or, "Creation water" as he calls it, is capable of healing.
-Such claims have been addressed by scientists as pseudoscience,.
+Such claims have been addressed by scientists as pseudoscience.

 Baugh has claimed several college degrees, at one point professing to earning three doctorates, when no evidence exists that he even graduated from high school.
-All three "doctorates" are from unaccredited "schools."
-One is an honorary "Doctor of Philosophy in Theology" from the non-accredited California Graduate School of Theology.
-His claimed 1989 "doctorate" and master's degrees in archaeology come from the non-accredited Pacific International University, of which Baugh was also the president.
+These claimed doctorates are from unaccredited schools, two of which are widely considered "diploma mills".
+His claimed 1989 doctorate and master's degrees in archaeology come from the non-accredited Pacific International University, of which Baugh was also the president.
 His dissertation titled "Academic Justification for Voluntary Inclusion of Scientific Creation in Public Classroom Curricula, Supported by Evidence that Man and Dinosaurs Were Contemporary" was reviewed by Brett Vickers who criticized its "descriptions of his field-work on the Paluxy river 'man-tracks', speculation about Charles Darwin's religious beliefs and phobias, and biblical evidence of Adam's mental excellence."
 In 2005, Baugh claimed to have completed another doctorate in theology from the unaccredited Louisiana Baptist University.
+He also claimed to hold an honorary "Doctor of Philosophy in Theology" from the California Graduate School of Theology prior to its accreditation in 1991, but this claim has not been substantiated by the university.